buq2/buq2_website_content/articles/audible_altimeter_part2.md

 ---------- META END ----------

+Below is notes about the components chosen for the first version of the altimeter and some notes.

 * Air pressure changes approximately 1.44kPa / 100m
 * Sensor interface: i2c
     * SPI would be easier to interface with, but I2C is better learning experience